Jbishop-temple/PhishPy/README.md

 Final Project for CIS 1051 Fall 2025:
 Email  Analyzer

 A Python command-line tool that connects to your email inbox to detect and analyze possible phishing threats.
-The application provides three specialized modes for email security analysis.
+The application provides two specialized modes for email security analysis.
 Features

   Check Specific Email: Analyze individual emails in detail

   Quick Security Audit: Scan recent emails for immediate threat assessment

-  Help Tab: How to use the dang tool

 How It Works